Bluecoat Aspley Academy: Houses

 Every morning, the form group meets to take the register and inform the students of notices.
 In the form times, they complete activities such as believe time, PSHE, and critical thinkers.
 The houses also come into play during sports day towards the end of the year, and in inter-house competitions.

 In 1993, the school expanded from a five house system to a six house system; this extra class of students was named "BC" (attached to Braithwaite), and as of the 1994 intake "MN" (attached to Mellors).
 The new "Inglis" house was established in 1996 combining the temporarily assigned houses with the new intake.

 In 2013, a seventh house was introduced, named Harrison.
 Little is known about this new house, except that it is named after a benefactor of the school.

 Each student also has a form group.
 The 'form group' of a student is simply a group of students who are in the same house and same year as each other.
 The form group also has a 'form tutor', who overlooks this form group.
 Sometimes, the form group takes part in 'believe time', a time dedicated to activities, with at the end a short prayer.

 Each year, every form group will decide on a charity, and on one Wednesday each term, will attempt to raise money for these charities with fund raisers.

 In September 2010 and 2012, only one campus took in new students.
 In 2010, this was Wollaton Park, and in 2012, this was Aspley Lane.
 The school created two form groups for each house in this situation, to prevent the form groups from being too large.
-They were named after the house of which thy were part, followed by either 1 or 2. (for example, Braithwaite would consist of two form groups, Braithwaite 1 and Braithwaite 2.)
+They were named after the house of which they were part, followed by either 1 or 2. (for example, Braithwaite would consist of two form groups, Braithwaite 1 and Braithwaite 2.)